LibrariesHacked/helibtech/learning-and-teaching/market-overview.md

 You can also find more information on the market for learning and teaching solutions in the SCONUL report: [The Library Technology Landscape: Results of the SCONUL Technology Survey 2024](<>)

+### HELibTech Who Uses What Library Technology

+You can also find out more detailed information about which institutions are using which products by visiting the [Who Uses What section of the site](<>)

 **Section updated July 2025**

 [](<>)